shaham-noorani/EarlyDays/content/posts/how-to-be-a-rockstar-developer.md

 ShowToc: true
 TocOpen: true
 enableEmoji: true
-weight: -1
+weight: 5
 ---

 <!-- blurb -->
-*My opinions (as a freshman in college) on how to be an effective and highly coveted software engineer.*
+*My opinions (as a freshman in CS) on how to be an effective and highly coveted software engineer.*

 <!--more-->